ska-telescope/ska-uksrc-cluster-gitops/docs/deploy-canfar.md

         value: "vos://canfar.ral.uksrc.org~cavern"
 ```

-Create the `secrets/uksrc-ral-stage/secret-oidc.yaml` secret in the secrets folder, as per the example.
+Create the `secrets/uksrc-ral-stage/canfar-oidc-secret.yaml` secret in the secrets folder, as per the example using the Client ID & Client Secret from the SKA-IAM client.

 ```yaml
 ---